 Miscarriage Reflections

-Each month, we will post a "Miscarriage Reflection" with a thought that we have had or that someone else has expressed.
-The purpose of these reflections are to help connect with some of the thoughts you may have experienced to try to help you not feel alone in your sorrow.
+Below are a few reflections on thoughts that we have had or that someone else may have expressed.
+The purpose of these reflections is to help you connect with the thoughts others have experienced after a miscarriage.
+We hope these reflections bring you comfort and help you feel you are not alone in your sorrow.
 When appropriate, links to articles and resources will be posted with the reflections.
 These reflections and their attached articles are not medical or psychological advice and any link to another article or resource is not meant as an endorsement of that company or person or their teachings.
-If you would like a topic to be featured in a monthly reflection, please email us at contactus@covenantresources.org.

 After a miscarriage, fathers are often heard saying they don't know how to talk about it with their wives.
 God created male and female differently, therefore, they can grieve the loss of their unborn baby in different ways and that is okay.
 It doesn't mean the man isn't a good father or that he isn't grieving.
 Below are a couple articles that a man might find helpful.